Complexity of the usual torus action on Kazhdan-Lusztig varieties: Torus action on matrix Schubert varieties

-In this section, we investigate the restriction to $T\times T$ of the action of $B \times B$ on $Y_{w}$, called the \emph{usual torus action}.
-The $Y_w$ that are toric with respect to the usual torus action are characterized in \cite[Thm 3.4]{escobarmeszaros}.
+The $Y_w$ that are toric with respect to the usual torus action are characterized in \cite[Thm.~3.4]{escobarmeszaros}.
 In this section we further study the complexity of this action.
-Our main results are Theorem~\ref{nocomplexity1matrixschu}, which states that there exists no complexity-1 $T$-variety $Y_w$, and Theorem~\ref{othercomplexitymsv}, which states that there exist $Y_w$ of complexity $d$ for $d\ge2$.
+Our main results are Theorem~\ref{nocomplexity1matrixschu}, which states that there exists no complexity-1 $T\times T$-variety $Y_w$, and Theorem~\ref{othercomplexitymsv}, which states that there exist $Y_w$ of complexity-$d$ for $d\ge2$.
+We use the notation ``$T\times T$-variety" in a non-traditional way to avoid any confusion over which torus action we consider on the variety $Y_w$.

 We begin by computing the weight cone of the $T\times T$-action on $Y_w$.
 Note that $T\times T$ has character lattice ${\sf M}(T\times T)\cong \ZZ^n\times\ZZ^n$.
 The weights of the $T\times T$-action on $\CC^{n\times n}=\Spec\CC[x_{11},\ldots,x_{nn}]$ are the $(m,\bar m)\in \ZZ^n\times\ZZ^n$ for which there exists $x_{ij}$ such that $(t,\bar t)\cdot x_{ij}=t^m\bar t^{\bar m}x_{ij}$ for all $(t,\bar t)\in T\times T$.
 Since $(t,\bar t)\cdot x_{ij}=t_i\bar t_j^{-1}x_{ij}$, the weights are $\{e_i-f_j\mid i,j\in[n]\}$, where $e_1,\ldots,e_n,f_1,\ldots,f_n$ denote the standard basis for $\ZZ^n \times \ZZ^n$.
 We conclude that the weight cone of the $T\times T$-action on $Y_w$ is